llinzy/blstm-results/README.md

 # NLP Deep learning model with interactive visualization

 Deploying deep learning models directly through Heroku can be slow depending on the size of the model.
-This is a demonstration of the practical usage of Streamlit to visualize the the results of a large deep learning model in Heroku instead.
+To overcome this limitation, this demonstration uses Streamlit to visualize the the results of a large deep learning model in Heroku rather than running it directly.

 Steps:
 1. Run the deep learning model locally and save results.